2016–17 Håndboldligaen

 The 2016–17 Håndboldligaen, known as the 888ligaen for sponsorship reasons, is the 81st season of the Håndboldligaen, Denmark's premier Handball league.
+The promoted teams from the 1st Division were Randers HH and TM Tønder.

+Aalborg Håndbold won the title after beating Skjern Håndbold in the final over two matches, 26:26 at home and 32:25 away.
+Randers HH was relegated after finishing last in the regular season.

 Team information

 The following 14 clubs compete in the Håndboldligaen during the 2016–17 season:

 Personnel and kits

 Following is the list of clubs competing in 2016–17 Håndboldligaen, with their manager, kit manufacturer and shirt sponsor.